santiagoruizs/banking-clientv2/README.md

 npm install
 ```
 ## Usage
-To use you need to set up your the backend and Database as in this Repository [Link](https://github.com/santiagoruizs/bankingAPI).
+To use you need to set up your the backend and Database as in this [Repository](https://github.com/santiagoruizs/bankingAPI).

 And the API .env variable, IE: